hub714/multi-region-workshop/lab-3-mr-prep/README.md

 ### Infrastructure Replication
 At the beginning of the workshop, you used AWS CloudFormation to create the infrastructure.
 We'll do the same thing now to replicate it, but we'll enter in a different parameter.

-1\.
-Create the AWS CloudFormation stack in your secondary region First we will replicate the main infrastructure using a new CloudFormation stack:
+First we will replicate the main infrastructure using a new CloudFormation stack.
+Note that there are a bunch of different ways to do this, like updating a CodePipeline pipeline to deploy to another region or using stacksets.
+We just make it a bit simpler by running this manually.

 <pre>
 $ cd ~/environment/multi-region-workshop